-Enjoy greater ROIs for ITSM
+Enjoy Greater ROIs for ITSM

 While this should allow you to trim the fat where you find it, the main financial benefit of using ITIL 4 will be a greater return on your investment.
-With services of a higher standard, an atmosphere of continuous improvement and faster response times for dealing with any issues that appear, you should see a boost not only in your customer satisfaction scores, but also your profits.
+With services of a higher standard, an atmosphere of continuous improvement, and faster response times for dealing with any issues that appear, you should see a boost in not only your customer satisfaction scores but also your profits.

 Investing in a top-tier ITIL course with a solid LMS platform may seem steep in the short term, but it is important to keep the long term benefits in mind.
-Reduced development times, higher-quality products and streamlined fault resolution can all lead to higher profits, as well as lower expenditure once non-essential and wasteful practices are removed from your service development cycle.
+Reduced development times, higher-quality products, and streamlined fault resolution can all lead to higher profits, as well as lower expenditure once non-essential and wasteful practices are removed from your service development cycle.

 With ITIL 4, however, your investment will also have the benefit of future-proofing your ITSM practices.
 ITIL 4 holds the unique advantage of being community-driven, with a worldwide collection of practitioners set to continually troubleshoot and suggest improvements for the framework.
 This will keep ITIL 4 in touch with the ever-evolving world of ITSM, equipping users to take advantage of future changes to technology and IT service management practices.

 In short, investing in corporate ITIL 4 training now will allow you to continually benefit from the niche knowledge and experience of the practitioner community.
-This, in turn, will ensure that you will not need to keep continually reinvesting in future training down the line, unless you want your employees to continue further on the ITIL 4 certification path.
+This, in turn, will ensure that you will not need to keep continually reinvesting in future training down the line unless you want your employees to continue further on the ITIL 4 certification path.